List of Beverly Hills, 90210 characters: Colin Robbins

 Jason Wiles plays Colin Robbins (also starring, season 6), a New York artist who meets Kelly when she's doing modeling work in New York between Season 5 & 6.
 He moved to L.A. to begin a relationship with her and was also an old boyfriend of Valerie's.
 Colin's lifestyle is secretly supported by a female gallery owner in exchange for physical favors.
 He has a cocaine problem and drags Kelly (who initially kept trying to blame Valerie for his addiction) down into cocaine usage before she goes to rehab and breaks up with him.
 He reluctantly drives his drug dealer to a buy and gets arrested when he flees the scene and leads the LAPD on a wild chase through the streets of L.A.
 Valerie begins a romantic relationship with him and puts up her and Nat's assets to secure his bail.
-But a lenient plea deal that would have sent Colin to a mininum-security prison for a short time is rejected by a stern judge, who sentences him instead to at least 2 years in a much rougher prison on endangerment and obstruction charges.
+But a lenient plea deal that would have sent Colin to a minimum-security prison for a short time is rejected by a stern judge, who sentences him instead to at least 2 years in a much rougher prison on endangerment and obstruction charges.
 Colin jumps bail and nearly gets away, but the combined efforts of Brandon, Kelly, Valerie, and a helpful FBI agent lead to his rearrest.
 A financially saved Valerie cuts all ties with him and he's led off in shame to face a nightmare in prison.
 Colin Robbins appeared in all 32 episodes in season 6.